AKLprogramming/KnowledgeRepo/README.md

 ## Knowledge Repo
 Collection of links for books

+Purpose: To provide a comprehensive links of books to reduce significant amount of time finding books

+Books link
+Library Genesis

 You can use the [editor on GitHub](https://github.com/AKLprogramming/KnowledgeRepo/edit/master/README.md) to maintain and preview the content for your website in Markdown files.